pubnub/javascript-workshop/README.md

 # Workshop: Building Realtime Apps with PubNub JavaScrpt SDK

-This provide step-by-step tutorials of building a realtime web applications using PubNub global data stream network.
+This provides step-by-step tutorials of building realtime web applications using PubNub global data stream network.

 [PubNub](https://pubnub.com) is a globally distributed data stream network that allows you to build real-time applications easily.
 Its core feature, pub/sub, sends and receives data between multiple users simultaneously.

-You will be learning how to wite simple applications using PubNub JavaScript SDK 3.x.
+You will be learning how to write simple applications using PubNub JavaScript SDK 3.x.

 🍄 [Presentation Link]()